Guillaume Kavaruganda

 Guillaume Kavaruganda (born 13 February 1969) is a Rwandan career diplomat who has spent the majority of his career serving in a number of diplomatic capacities.
-On 11 May 2020, he was appointed Ambassador to the Ministry entrusted with the duties of Director General for Europe, Americas, and International Organizations, within the Ministry of Foreign Affairs and International cooperation(MINAFFET).

 Kavaruganda was stationed at the Rwandan embassies in the United States of America, the Swiss Confederation, and the Netherlands.
 He is also the former High Commissioner of Rwanda to the Republic of Singapore.

-During his time in the Southeast Asia-Pacific region, he was also concurrently Rwandan's High Commissioner to the Commonwealth of Australia, to New Zealand and ambassador to Republic of Indonesia from 2015 to 2019.
+During his time in the Southeast Asia-Pacific region, he was also concurrently Rwandan's High Commissioner to the Commonwealth of Australia, to New Zealand and ambassador to the Republic of Indonesia from 2015 to 2019.

 Early life, family background and education

 Kavaruganda was born in Nyarugenge-Kigali on 13 February 1969, born from Annonciata Mukarubibi and Dr. Joseph Kavaruganda who was a former prosecutor General of Republic of Rwanda for 6 years and a Chief Justice of Rwanda for 15 years.

 He grew up in the residential area of Kiyovu and went to College Saint André for secondary education in Rwanda, and later went to Italy where he pursued his education in law at the University of Perugia.
 Kavaruganda received a Juris Doctor degree (Dottore in Giurisprudenza) in October 1995.
 After earning his professional degree required to practice law, he enrolled at the University of Louvain la Neuve Belgium, where he attained a Master's degree in International Law and European Union Law in 1997.